ltw-webdev-5/curriculum/lazy-loading-images.md

             text: |
               Remove the `hidden` attributes from the `<img>` and the surrounding `<div>` tags.
       - code_before: |
-          Now we need to connect the Javascript to our HTML file.
+          Now we need to connect the JavaScript to our HTML file.

-          Instead of using the standard `<script src="…">` tag, we’re going to embed the Javascript right on the page.
-This will help mitigate the possibility of the external Javascript file not downloading.
+          Instead of using the standard `<script src="…">` tag, we’re going to embed the JavaScript right on the page.
+This will help mitigate the possibility of the external JavaScript file not downloading.
         code_lang: "html"
         code_file: "index.html"
         code: |